torognes/vsearch/README.md

 VSEARCH includes code derived from Tatusov and Lipman's DUST program that is in the public domain.

+VSEARCH includes public domain code written by Alexander Peslyak for the MD5 message digest algorithm.

-VSEARCH includes code for MD5 and SHA1 message digest algorithms that are in the public domain.
+VSEARCH includes public domain code written by Steve Reid and others for the SHA1 message digest algorithm.

 VSEARCH may include code from the [zlib](http://www.zlib.net) library copyright Jean-loup Gailly and Mark Adler, distributed under the [zlib license](http://www.zlib.net/zlib_license.html).